Formation of hot Jupiters through disk migration and evolving stellar tides: Conclusions

-Our Monte Carlo simulations of several times 10\,000 realizations of this parameterized star-planet-disk model suggest that hot Jupiters that form and migrate towards their sun-like host stars survive inwards migration in about 2.9\,\% to 15.6\,\% of all cases.
+Our Monte Carlo simulations of several times 10\,000 realizations of this parameterized star--planet--disk model suggest that hot Jupiters that form and migrate towards their sun-like host stars survive inwards migration in about 2.9\, to 15.6\,\% of all cases.
 This result is almost unaffected by the choice of the scenario for the location of the magnetic cavity.
-In combination with the bias-corrected observed hot Jupiter occurrence rate of $1.2\,\pm0.38\,\%$ \citep{2012ApJ...753..160W}, this implies an initial hot Jupiter formation rate of less than between 41\,\% and 8\,\% around sun-like stars.
-In other words, we predict that between $<8$\,\% and $<41$\,\% of all sun-like stars initially give birth to a hot Jupiter because our simulations show that between about 2.9\,\% and 15.6\,\% of these planets ultimately survive disk migration near the tidal migration barrier.
-This would explain the observed hot Jupiter occurrence of about one planet around every one hundred sun-like stars ($1.2\,\%$).
-The ``$<$'' sign here refers to an upper limit of hot Jupiter formation through the formation channel described in this paper and it absorbs hot Jupiter formation through any other formation channel.
+In combination with the bias-corrected observed hot-Jupiter occurrence rate of $1.2\,\pm0.38\,\%$ \citep{2012ApJ...753..160W}, this implies an initial hot-Jupiter formation rate of less than between 41\, and 8\,\% around sun-like stars.
+In other words, we predict that between $<8$\,\% and $<41$\,\% of all sun-like stars initially give birth to a hot Jupiter because our simulations show that between about 2.9\, and 15.6\,\% of these planets ultimately survive disk migration near the tidal migration barrier.
+This would explain the observed hot-Jupiter occurrence of about one planet around every 100 sun-like stars ($1.2\,\%$).
+The ``$<$'' sign here refers to an upper limit of hot-Jupiter formation through the formation channel described in this paper and it absorbs hot-Jupiter formation through any other formation channel.

-Then we consider a second evolutionary stage of the system, in which the protoplanetary nebula has been fully accreted onto the star and in which the planetary orbit evolves under the effects of the stellar tide only.
-We couple the differential equation for the planet's orbital migration with precomputed stellar evolution tracks for three different stellar metallicities, which take into account the star's internal evolution and therefore the longterm weakening of tidal dissipation on a billion year timescale.
-These orbital simulations naturally produce a pile-up of planets near 0.05\,AU, which is similar to the one that has been observed in the hot Jupiter population.
+We then consider a second evolutionary stage of the system, in which the protoplanetary nebula has been fully accreted onto the star and in which the planetary orbit evolves under the effects of the stellar tide only.
+We couple the differential equation for the orbital migration of the planet with precomputed stellar evolution tracks for three different stellar metallicities, which take into account the the internal evolution of the star and therefore the long-term weakening of tidal dissipation on a timescale of one billion years.
+These orbital simulations naturally produce a pile-up of planets near 0.05\,AU, which is similar to that observed in the hot-Jupiter population.